Disclaimer: This Pacific Northwest road trip post was originally written in October 2020 and was updated in January 2022 for relevancy.

 Day 8: Visit The Starbucks Reserve & Fly Home

 Last day!
 Matt and I got up this morning, checked out, and made our way to the Starbucks Reserve.
 In case you’re unfamiliar with this, the Starbucks Reserve is basically a giant Starbucks factory.
 Coffee is roasted and brewed on location, there’s a larger menu, more food options, and way more seating.
 You can even take coffee classes!
 They are located in Seattle, New York City, Chicago, Tokyo, Shanghai, and Milan.
 We hung out here all morning before catching our flight from Seattle back to Boston!

 Pro-tip: Have another day in Seattle?
 Do the Seattle Underground Tour!
 We didn’t have time to do this, but I’ve heard such great things.

 Travelers should always consider protecting their investment and trip with travel insurance.
 Travel insurance is not just for trips abroad, it can be beneficial on any trip 100 miles or more from home, including domestic trips and road trips too.
 There are a lot of travel insurance options out there and it can easily become overwhelming.
 Travel Insurance Master

 Hopefully our trip inspires you to create a similar PNW itinerary of your own!
-Like I mentioned above, Portland and Seattle can easily be combined into one, week-long PNW trip.
+Like I mentioned above, Portland and Seattle can easily be combined into one, week-long Pacific Northwest road trip.
 I highly recommend visiting all the sites I outlined here along with some of the PNW’s national parks, waterfalls, and scenic trails.
 Enjoy the PNWonderland!